MicrosoftDocs/query-docs/query-languages/m/error-handling-enumerations.md

 ---
 # Error handling enumerations

-These enumeration values are used by error handling functions.
+These enumerations are used by error handling functions.

 |Enumeration|Description|
 |------------|---------------|